Sumire-Labs/Celeritas-Extra/README.md

 # Celeritas Extra

-A comprehensive backport that includes [Embeddium(Rubidium)Extra](https://github.com/embeddedt/rubidium-extra) and various other features to Minecraft 1.12.2
+A comprehensive unofficial backport for Cleanroom Loader and Celeritas, including [Embeddium(Rubidium)Extra](https://github.com/embeddedt/rubidium-extra) and various other features.
+As it uses Claude Code, the code may be problematic.

 ## Description

-Celeritas Extra enables some features from Embeddium Extra and other additional features to work with Celeritas.
+Celeritas Extra enables the integration of some features from Embeddium Extra and other additional functionalities with Celeritas.

 ## Requirements

 * **CleanroomLoader**
 * **Celeritas**

-## License
+## Licence

 LGPL-3.0 - See LICENSE.md for details

 ## Credits

-* **dima_dencep** - Author of Embeddium (Rubidium) Extra, the Forge port of Sodium Extra
+* **dima_dencep** - Author of Embeddium (Rubidium) Extra (a Forge port of Sodium Extra)
-* **embeddedt** - Developer of Celeritas, who made it possible for me to create Celeritas Extra
+* **embeddedt** - Developer of Celeritas.
+Made the creation of Celeritas Extra possible
 * **Cleanroom Team** - Built using CleanroomModTemplate
-* And thank you to everyone who provided translations in various languages
+* Thanks to everyone who provided translations in various languages